chipsalliance/Caliptra/doc/Caliptra.md

 * SoC shall set Caliptra’s security state to DebugUnlock by ORing it with the zeroization status signal.
 * SoC shall expose Caliptra architectural registers as API for a tester to read.
 * SoC shall ensure authorization for this API to guard against denial-of-service attacks.
 The authorization design is left to the vendor.
+* Note: In Subsystem mode, SOC should use MCU RT FW with the corresponding subsystem HW components for these actions.

 #### Fuse map

-The following table describes Caliptra's fuse map:
+**FIXME:** Needs updates for Caliptra 2p0 & Subsystem The following table describes Caliptra's fuse map:

 *Table 19: Caliptra Fuse Map*